openfoodfacts/search-a-licious/docs/users/tutorial.md

 We have our configuration ready.
 That was a bit though, but this was the hardest part !

+Don't hesitate to read the [Reference for Configuration file](./ref-config.md) to learn more.

 ### Setup the project

 In the project you can modify the `.env` file and change variables you need to change,